shaoxiongduan/IDD-assistant/README.md

 # ZhiXin – A RAG-based Virtual Assistant for Persons with Intellectual and Developmental Disabilities

-This is the code repository for the paper ```ZhiXin – A RAG-based Virtual Assistant for Persons with Intellectual and Developmental Disabilities```.
-ZhiXin, the model introduced in the paper, is an RAG LLM system fine-tuned to help the parents of children who have intellectual developmental disorders.
+This is the code and data repository for the ZhiXin chatbot, a RAG LLM system fine-tuned to help the parents of children who have intellectual and developmental disabilities.

 # Huggingface Models